Outlast 2: Development

 After the critical success of Outlast, Red Barrels confirmed the development of a sequel on October 23, 2014.
 It was also reported that the characters and setting would be greatly different in comparison to the first game, as players would not return to Mount Massive Asylum in the sequel.
-In an interview with Bloody Disgusting, co-founder Philippe Morin stated that "we really want to keep improving our craft, but ultimately we'll approach things the same way."
+In an interview with Bloody Disgusting, their co-founder Philippe Morin stated that "we really want to keep improving our craft, but ultimately we'll approach things the same way."

 On October 28, on both Red Barrels' Facebook and Twitter accounts, a post featured a bulletin board with documents posted saying, "Classified", and the word "Tomorrow" across the picture.
 The next day, the teaser trailer for the game was released on their YouTube account.
 On January 26, 2016, when asked about the possibility of being released simultaneously and pre-order, Red Barrels replied that it might be possible but were not exactly sure.

 On February 5, 2015, Morin was interviewed by Indie Games Level Up! about the game, in which he stated that it was largely based on the 1978 Jonestown mass murder-suicide.
-The game's main antagonist, Sullivan Knoth, has been compared to cult leader Jim Jones.
+The game's main antagonist, Sullivan Knoth, has been compared to the cult leader Jim Jones.
 On April 4, a video named "Jude 1:14-15" was released by Red Barrels.
-Unlike other teasers, the video contains a cross of St. Peter across a background of clouds, with an ominous back masked audio message.
+Unlike other teasers, the video contains a cross of Saint Peter across a background of clouds, with an ominous back masked audio message.
 Played in reverse, the message reads:"Children, you lovers of God and registration defenders of His paradise—all our years of suffering come together now on this glorious day of peace...
 Peace!
 Even in the corrupt and filthy tongue of the Romans, in the Puritan city...
 On the fourth month and the twenty-second day of the sixteenth year of the third millennium, our reckoning begins.
 The spider-eyed lamb waits at the harlot's brace, hungry for this world!
 Ready your knives, for the good earth thirsts for blood, and we, like the angels, must show no mercy.
 God loves you."On April 23, the game demo was showcased and released at PAX East 2016 and E3 2016 on June 15.
 On August 26, Samuel Laflamme, the original composer for Outlast, officially announced his return to compose the game's soundtrack, as well as the upcoming possibility of another teaser.
 Unlike the previous game, Outlast 2 does not feature any downloadable content.
 The developer stated, "while the first Outlast was made with the idea of a DLC in mind, that was not the case for Outlast 2.
 We’ve considered many options, but none of them felt appropriate for a DLC.
 Outlast 2 was created to make you feel like a rat in a maze, without any knowledge of what’s outside the maze."